isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 |Report di Skype for business online nell'interfaccia di amministrazione di Microsoft 365  <br/> |Sì  <br/> |Sì  <br/> |Sì  <br/> |

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus e Office 365 a3 includono l'applicazione completa di Skype for business (Lync), che include funzionalità aggiuntive come il supporto di telefonia avanzato, l'archiviazione e le funzionalità di conformità.
 A Skype for Business Online license must be assigned for each user.
-Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [clients for Skype for business online](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx)> <sup>2</sup> è necessario assegnare un piano di Exchange Online (piano 2) agli utenti che si desidera inviare la segreteria telefonica.
+Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [desktop client essi Tables](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)<br/>
+<sup>2</sup> per gli utenti che desiderano disporre di una segreteria telefonica, è necessario assegnare un piano di Exchange Online (piano 2).
 An Exchange Online (Plan 1) plan can't be used for voice mail.

 ### <a name="skype-for-business-online-limits"></a>Limiti di Skype for business online